tylermercier/foundry-host/readme.md

 Make sure the Foundry zip file is in the root of this project and called `foundryvtt.zip`.

 Run the playbook against your server, e.g. `ansible-playbook playbook.yml -i vtt.vidja.ca,` (Note the comma after the domain, this tells ansible it's an address and not an inventory file).

+## Restarting foundry

+From the server, run `sudo systemctl restart foundryvtt.service`

+## Updating foundry

+Download the latest version
+Rename the file to `foundryvtt.zip` and place it in the repo Run `ansible-playbook playbook.yml -i vtt.vidja.ca,`